telerik/ajax-docs/controls/tabstrip/radmultipage/defining-the-structure-in-the-code-behind.md

 ---
 title: Defining the Structure in the Code-Behind
-page_title: Defining the Structure in the Code-Behind | UI for ASP.NET AJAX Documentation
+page_title: Defining the Structure in the Code-Behind | RadTabStrip for ASP.NET AJAX Documentation
 description: Defining the Structure in the Code-Behind
 slug: tabstrip/radmultipage/defining-the-structure-in-the-code-behind
 tags: defining,the,structure,in,the,code-behind